 Complete Guide to Keeping Cats Happy in Apartments

 Cats are often considered ideal apartment pets, and for good reason.
 They don't need to be walked, they're generally quiet, and they're perfectly content living indoors.
 However, apartment living with cats requires thoughtful setup and enrichment to keep your feline friend mentally and physically healthy.
-This guide covers everything you need to create a thriving environment for your apartment cat.
+This article covers everything you need to create a thriving environment for your apartment cat.

 Best Cat Breeds for Apartment Living